 The coronavirus pandemic has brought about times of great uncertainty throughout our country and right here in Atlantic County.
 Our home state of New Jersey has been one of the hardest hit states in the union and our government has taken unprecedented steps to keep people safe from this very contagious disease.
 The governor has issued an executive order mandating that all people stay at home as much as possible to slow the spread.
 Only essential workers and people conducting essential business such as shopping for groceries or going to the pharmacy are permitted to be out and about, and all non-essential businesses are required to be closed.

 This has left many wondering if they still must attend in-person criminal court proceedings during this time.
-Below, our experienced Atlantic City criminal defense lawyers at the Law Offices of John J. Zarych explain what you should do if you have a criminal case underway or if you are arrested for new charges in Atlantic County during this time.
+Below, our experienced Atlantic County criminal defense lawyers at the Law Offices of John J. Zarych explain what you should do if you have a criminal case underway or if you are arrested for new charges in Atlantic County during this time.

 Are Atlantic County Courts Closed Due to the Coronavirus Pandemic?